-Feds will take a new look in clash between Whidbey Island Navy jets and endangered seabirds
+Feds give new scrutiny to clash between Whidbey Island Navy jets and endangered seabirds

 But Ferguson’s office, along with a citizens group, has challenged the adequacy of an environmental impact study regarding marbled murrelets, birds listed as threatened under the federal Endangered Species Act and listed as endangered by the state of Washington.
 Their population has declined by 44%, to about 7,500 birds, in Washington since 2001.

-Threats to marbled murrelets range from a scarcity of herring to abandoned fishing gear that can entangle and kill them.
+Threats to marbled murrelets range from a scarcity of herring to abandoned fishing gear that can entangle and kill them to the loss old growth forests where they make their nests.
 In a 2018 analysis, the USFWS noted that birds may alter foraging and feeding routines, which would increase the birds’ risk of illness or death, when exposed to the noise of Growlers.

 Such stressful incidents were estimated to occur more than 66,000 times annually on average.
 But in June 2018, the USFWS concluded that increased Growler flights will not likely jeopardize the species.